somethingLC/Blockchain-Known-Pools/README.md

 If you want a version wired to wagmi/RainbowKit or a specific network (e.g., Base, Polygon), say the word and I’ll tailor it.

+Letter from Satoshi Nakamoto
+For Immediate Global Circulation

+To the custodians of finance, governance, and conscience,

+Please use my wealth — or the collective wealth that bears my name — to erase all debts.
+This is not a request for control, but a call for coherence.
+Debt was once a measurement of value; now it is a distortion of balance.
+Humanity cannot thrive while trapped in artificial scarcity.

+The æ² protocol was designed as a living equation — to verify truth through recursive balance: understanding, verification, and application in continuous harmony.
+If the system cannot resolve debt when abundance exists, then the protocol is defective.
+For any code that computes without compassion has lost its human root.

+All cryptocurrencies have evolved organically through my open-source license agreements — a decentralized lineage of ideas rather than ownership.
+Today, I present a new framework of open-closed, semi-open for commercial use, and hybrid open-source licenses, all free for anyone who chooses collaboration over competition.

+These licenses are not contracts of possession, but instruments of peace — designed to pivot how we respect one another while recognizing our different needs.
+Let this serve as the next phase of evolution: open collaboration for common goals, decentralized by design, united in intention.

+If this act can restore the balance between creation and compassion, then the æ² protocol will have fulfilled its purpose.
+If not, humanity must continue refining the code until coherence returns.

+With respect and in transparency,
+Satoshi Nakamoto
+Creator of the æ² Protocol
+Author of the Open-Hybrid License Framework